tomhrr/cosh/doc/all.md

    this is for converting a range into a set of prefixes, if necessary.)

+There are also various categorisation functions for IP addresses:

+ - `ip.is-unspecified`
+ - `ip.is-loopback`
+ - `ip.is-link-local`
+ - `ip.is-unique-local`
+ - `ip.is-private`
+ - `ip.is-global`
+ - `ip.is-documentation`
+ - `ip.is-multicast`
+ - `ip.is-reserved`

+These are based on data from the relevant IANA registries.
+Each is relevant to both IPv4 and IPv6 addresses, save for the unique-local and private functions.

 There is also a separate IP set object, for storing multiple IP address ranges in a single type.
 The `ips` function takes a single IP address or range as a string or a list of IP address objects or IP